pelithne/AKS_Baseline_Deepdive/03-Deploy-infrastructure.md

     --protocol Tcp \
     --description "Allow inbound traffic to port 80 and 443 to Application Gateway from client requests originating from the Internet"
 ````
-5) Create the NSG rule to allow application traffic, on port 443 and 80.
+6) Create the NSG rule to allow application traffic, on port range 65200-65535.
 ````bash
 # Infrastructure ports
 az network nsg rule create \